mikrosimage/ColorPipe-tools/presets.md

 permalink: /presets/
 ---

-Presets allow to define export parameters for a specific LUT format.
+Presets allow to define export parameters for specific LUT formats.
 Ex: 3D LUT for Lustre, or 1D LUT for Clipster.

 They can be used in LUT to LUT and Curve to LUT, and come in the form of json files.